 Leveraging a BI tool

-This dataset is now ready to be connected to your BI tool.
-Once you begin piping in the dataset, you’ll be able to visualize it for easy understanding.
+The dataset is now ready to be connected to your BI tool which will allow you to visualize it for easy understanding.
 From there, you can build reports and combine it with your business’s other data, like sales and marketing data.

-BI tools are an important cornerstone to this process because the visualizations allow users to discover new insights with the time, expertise, (or bias), that would typically go into creating pivot tables to investigate a hypothesis.
+BI tools are an important cornerstone to this process because the visualizations allow users to discover new insights with the time and expertise (or bias) that would typically go into creating pivot tables to investigate a hypothesis.

-With the various tools we’ll discuss that are compatible with Traject Data, users can toggle between different types of visualizations much more deftly than building out a new analysis manually each time.
-Expert level BI users can manipulate the data into more complex visualizations, but beginner level users can still glean a multitude of insights from the visualizations the tool suggests once the data finishes populating.
+With the various tools that are compatible with Traject Data, users can toggle between different types of visualizations much more deftly than building out a new analysis manually each time.
+Expert level BI users can manipulate the data into more complex visualizations, but beginner level users can still glean a multitude of insights from the visualizations the tool suggests, once the data finishes populating.

 Traject Data keyword data is able to connect to all of the most common BI tools on the market.
-To make a decision on which BI tool you’ll use, consider the required skill level, pricing, and tool capabilities below.
+To make a decision on which BI tool to use, consider the required skill level, pricing, and capabilities below.